smartinrub/ejb-javaee8/README.md

     ```
     asadmin start-domain --verbose domain
     ```

-   >To use Payara server with MySQL you will have to download [Connector/J 5.1.49](https://dev.mysql.com/downloads/connector/j/5.1.html) and place it in `/usr/local/Cellar/payara/5.192/libexec/glassfish/lib`

 3. Go to Payara administration console at `localhost:8080`.
 The first time it will ask you to set a password for the admin user.
 4. Build EJB beans and client application: